charlpcronje/AI-Response-Weaver/docs/dev-tasks.md

 9.2 **Run Tests**
 - Automate testing with a continuous integration tool like GitHub Actions or Jenkins.
 - Verify that all tests pass before deployment.

----

-This technical specification outlines every detail needed to build **AI Response Weaver** with all the functionalities discussed.
-It is structured to ensure that each component can be developed and tested within manageable time frames.